GamerQuanTuM/stack-queue/README.md

 ### Stack

 ```
-import { Stack } from 'stack-queue-ts-simplified';
+import { Stack } from 'stack-queue-typescript-simplified';

 // Create a new stack
 const stack = new Stack<number>();